 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

 Time for another installment of cutting trials with the Cricut Maker.
 Y’all really seem to enjoy these so today we are going to talk about 10 things you didn’t know the Cricut Maker could cut.
+What can a Cricut Maker do?
+So many things and I hope to share them all with you over time.
 I hope there is at least one thing on this list that really, really surprises you.
 Grab your Cricut Maker and make some of these projects below.
 This post is sponsored by Cricut, however, all projects and opinions are my own.

 Want all of the information below in video format?
 Just watch below!